GammaTendonNine/sm64ex-wiki/Compiling-on-Linux.md

+## Note to Windows users
+Do not attempt to use this guide to compile Windows binaries under WSL.
+Use the "Compiling on Windows" guide.

 ## Copy baserom(s) for asset extraction

 For each version (jp/us/eu) that you want to build an executable for, put an existing ROM at